deeve007/wpnaked-responsive-styled/readme.txt

 Includes by default:
 - fluidvids.js to display embeded videos responsively at 100% width.
 - html5shiv.js for ie9 and below support of HTML5 elements.
+- respond.js for ie8 media query support.
-- Superfish dropdown menu
+- Superfish dropdown menu.
-- Normalize.css
+- Choose from Normalize.css or YUI reset.

 Reset v Normalize
 -----------------

 Decided to jump in with both feet into the Normalize water, and have to admit I'm liking not needing to set new styles for everything... maybe I'm sold?
+But for those who prefer a complete reset, just edit the functions.php file in the appropriate place and away you go!